 Joan Gavaler (Artistic Director) has been a professional choreographer and teacher for 35 years.
 She has created over 65 works and been a driving force behind four professional companies.
 She relishes collaborative discovery and has worked with poets, visual artists, composers, musicians, actors, directors, acrobats, and physicists on dance and theatre projects.
 In addition to creating her own work, Joan is passionate about using her experience to mentor and support other artists.
 Over 70 organizations have invited her to present and teach in the U.S., Europe, and Asia, including presentations on the Alexander Technique in Lugano, Switzerland, a dance residency at Beijing Normal University, performances for American Dance Guild showcases in New York City, and movement coaching for the Virginia Shakespeare Festival.
 She is a Professor of Dance at the College of William & Mary.

 Mickey Lonsdale (Founding Member) is a freelance teacher and performer based in Stamford, Connecticut.
 He has studied and performed in the U.S. and Europe with Alabama Dance Theatre, FLIC Circus School, Familie Floz, Divaldo Continuo, Accademia dell'Arte, and Red Dot Theatre Company.
 Mickey earned his M.F.A. in Physical Theatre at the Accademia dell’Arte in Italy.
 After receiving his M.F.A., Mickey moved to the NYC area where has starred in several independent films, commercials, TV shows, and works as a free-lance dancer/choreographer.
-Mickey co-founded Circus Splendiferous with his wife, Jesse in March 2020.
+Mickey co-founded Circus Splendiferous LLC with his wife, Jesse, in March of 2020.

 Chris Gavaler (Playwright) has published two novels and six books of scholarship, including mostly recently The Comics Form: The Art of Sequence Images (Bloomsbury 2022).
 He is a four-time winner of the Pittsburgh New Works Festival, which has featured nine of his one-acts.
 His full-length play The Zombie Life premiered at the Firehouse Theatre in Richmond, Virginia in August 2021.
 He is an Associate Professor of English at W&L University, where he teaches creative writing and serves as comics editor of Shenandoah Magazine.

-Grace Brown (Stage Management) has been an active member of RVA theatre community for the past 5 years and is excited to be a continuing collaborator with Aura CuriAtlas!
+Grace LaBelle (Stage Management) has been an active member of RVA theatre community for the past 5 years and is excited to be a continuing collaborator with Aura CuriAtlas!
 She has worked with many companies in the area including Firehouse Theatre, The Lynn Theatre, Cadence Theatre, Virginia Repertory Theatre, and Swift Creek Mill Theatre as a Director, Stage Manager, Wardrobe, Foley Artist, Scenic Assistant, and Sound and Lighting Technician and Designer.
 Some of her favorite productions include The Zombie Life, The Picture of Dorian Gray (Firehouse Theatre), Sorry, Wrong Number (Lynn Theatre), and Julie, Monster: A Queer Opera (RVA Baroque).
-She also enjoys spending her days off with her partner and her cat, Mitzy.
+She also enjoys spending her days off with her husband and her cat, Mitzy.

 Sophia Serghi (Composer) is a Cypriot composer and pianist whose works have been presented internationally including New York City, London, Greece, and Amsterdam.
 Her music has been performed by Flux Quartet, Oxford Philomusica, Camerata Europaea, Ardelia Trio, Orchestra of Colors, American Composers Orchestra, Moravian Philharmonic, Manhattan Piano Trio, Relache, Aurelia Saxophone Quartet, Chilingirian String Quartet, and Cyprus Symphony Orchestra.
 She has been a Visiting Professor at Amsterdam University College and at Cambridge University and is currently a Professor of Music at the College of William and Mary and founder and CEO of the Multi-Arts Crossings: MAX LLC in Cyprus.